optimizely-solutions/README/README.md

 The code promotion process can begin once the following conditions have been met:

-* The code sample is QA'd
+1. The code sample is QA'd
-* The code sample is reviewed for sufficient browser support (if client-side web)
+2. The code sample is reviewed for sufficient browser support (if client-side web)
-* Validated with at least one customer in production
+3. Validated with at least one customer in production
+4. The code sample should be *generalized* beyond a single customer use case.
+5. The code sample is well documented.
+ * Description
+ * Use cases
+ * Expected Behavior
+ * Prerequisites
+ * Implementation
+ * Limitations
+ * Support

 Assuming these conditions are satisfied, then the developer(s) can choose to upload this sample to any of Optimizely's public technical resources: